 Guest Post by Fit2B Co-Founder, Chris Behnke.
 Not only has Chris worked tirelessly behind the scenes to keep our website running smoothly, he’s also a runner.
 And we have a LOT of clients who rave about Fit2B and how it’s helped them make a safe return to running.
-So when Chris told me he was working on this audio track people can dowload to listen to while they walk, run or do any sort of cardio training, I couldn’t wait to offer it to you! -Beth
+So when Chris told me he was working on this audio track people can download to listen to while they walk, run or do any sort of cardio training, I couldn’t wait to offer it to you! – Beth

-So I’m working on something cool.
+So, I’ve been working on something cool.

 I love it, I love the feeling I get from it, I love the time alone in the wilderness with just me, some fast paced music, and the steady rhythm of my feet hitting the trail.
 For me running feels like progress, it feels like I’m accomplishing something, I get energy from it!

 About 8 years ago, I was a “run 2 times a week for 2 miles” kinda guy.
 Which is not too shabby for a crazy busy husband with 4 kids and a half-dozen businesses.